leodeslf/leaf/summs/frontend/eloquent_javascript.md

 ### Inheritance

-The `instanceof` see through inherited types.
+The `instanceof` sees through inherited types.

 ## Bugs and Errors

-The `'use strict'` avoids automatic 'corrections' and assumptions made by JavaScript, instead throwing errors, also removes some features entirely.
+The `'use strict'` avoids automatic "corrections" and assumptions made by JavaScript, instead throwing errors, it also removes some features entirely.
 The `debugger` creates a breakpoint and pauses the program if the developer tools is active.
 When JavaScript 'throws' an error it stops all the call stack that ended in that exception, this is called _unwinding the stack_.
 We can raise an exception manually with the `throw` keyword, like this: `throw new Error('Oops!')`.